uw-dims/dims-finalreport/docs/source/challenges.rst

 in order to then use conditional logic and dictionaries to quickly switch between version ``1.3.8`` and ``1.4.2`` in order to keep a stable working demo and simultaneously prepare for the pilot deployment.
-(A variation of this technique is illustrated in the code block in the code block :ref:`clientpy`).
+(A variation of this technique is illustrated in the code block :ref:`clientpy`).
 This diverted a significant amount of energy for a period of time that pushed other tasks to the background.